source-foundry/glyph-filter-lists/docs/MODS.md

 ## Modifications

-The following data modifications were made as part of the work to include these definitions in this repository:
+The following data modifications were made as part of the work in this project:

 ### Google Fonts Core Unique (GF-Core-Unique.txt)